-Shopify has 70+ theme templates to choose from, all of which can be customized to best reflect the style and vision of your business.
-Some themes were specifically designed for single-product eCommerce retailers.
-Although they can be adapted, this can be very time-consuming, so it’s best to pick one which already accommodates the size of your inventory.
-Themes can be free or paid.
+Shopify has over 70 free and paid theme templates to choose from, which can be customized to better reflect your business's style and vision.
+Some are designed specifically for single-product ecommerce retailers, and so although they can be edited, this can be very time-consuming.
+Here, it’s best to pick one that already accommodates the size of your inventory.

-Pick your theme based on its features, not on color and font.
-Stylistic elements are easy to modify, but if, for example, you’ve chosen a theme without a search bar feature, you’ll likely find it very difficult to adapt your chosen theme to that requirement.
+Pick your theme based on its features, not color and font.
+Stylistic elements are easy to modify, but if, say, you’ve chosen a theme without a search bar feature, you’ll likely find it very difficult to adapt your chosen theme to that requirement later.

-Choose how much you intend to charge for shipping items, or use Shopify shipping to integrate your pricing with the pricing/availability of Canada Post and/or USPS.
+Establish shipping zones first, then provide information about where you are based and where you intend to ship to.
+Select how much you intend to charge for shipping items, or use Shopify shipping to integrate pricing with the pricing/availability of Canada Post and/or the USPS.

-Head to Settings from the dashboard and then click Taxes to establish the country in which you operate as your tax region.
-Shopify automatically calculates your sales tax based on the current tax rate, but be advised that you should verify its accuracy with an accounting professional.
+Head to "Settings" from the dashboard, and then click "Taxes" to establish your tax region, which should be the country in which you operate.
+Shopify automatically calculates sales tax based on the current tax rate, but be advised that you should verify the accuracy of this with an accounting professional.

 Step 7: Choose how to accept payments